-1. For an electrical disruption, the appliance will start on its own - providing the control system is asking for heat.
+- 1. For an electrical disruption the appliance will start on its own without need for priming providing the control system is asking for heat. - 2.
+The appliance will always go through a normal shutdown sequence before restarting.

-M. Clear Space
+N. Clear Space